Washington, D.C. Mesothelioma Lawyer

 Asbestos and Construction in Washington, D.C.

-Starting during the Civil War era and peaking in the 1950s, the influx of new workers in both government and the private sector resulted in the construction of hundreds of public buildings, business establishments, airports, land transportation terminals and railroad stations, and thousands of homes.
+Starting during the Civil War era and peaking in the 1950s, the influx of new government and private workers resulted in the construction of hundreds of public buildings, business establishments, airports, land transportation terminals, railroad stations, and thousands of homes.

-The creation of many new federal agencies during the Great Depression, World War II, and the Cold War also acted as a catalyst for the District of Columbia’s growth.
+The creation of many new federal agencies during the Great Depression, World War II, and the Cold War also catalyzed the District of Columbia’s growth.

 Unfortunately, the city’s growth coincided with the nation’s dependence on asbestos and asbestos-containing materials (ACMs).